DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 ###<span id="communication">STYLES OF COMMUNICATION</span>
 Methods of communication that are normal for one group of people may appear ineffective or inappropriate to another group.
 A person from a culture in which loud voices and interruptions are not seen as aggressive may intimidate someone from a culture that teaches more reserved modes of expression.
 Learning about the cultures of your team members before you start working with them can help you understand their methods of communication.

-###<span id="hierarchy">HIERARCHY</span>
-The importance placed in figures of authority varies greatly between cultures.
-Some groups give great respect to people in positions of authority, while people from other cultures are perfectly willing to question an authority figure if they see them doing something wrong.
-Additionally, authority is based on different criteria in different cultures. <!-- Silvio: not sure what is the point of this. is hierarchy a good thing, a bad thing, or what else? -->

 ###<span id="conflict">IN CASE OF CONFLICT</span>
 When conflict does occur within a team, members from different backgrounds may react to the situation in dramatically different ways.
 Some people will repress their reactions to an insult, while others will fight back.
 These reactions are based on individual personality to some extent but are also conditioned by a person’s background.
 Resolving conflict requires: